David Hume (advocate): Early life and education

 David Hume was baptised 27 February 1757 at Chirnside, Berwickshire, a son of John Hume of Ninewells (1709–1786) and his wife, Agnes née Carre (1725–1785); he was a nephew of the philosopher David Hume.

 From 1765 to 1767, he was enrolled as a pupil at Edinburgh high school and then studied at the University of Edinburgh where, in 1774, he studied Roman Law.
 He matriculated as a law student at the University of Glasgow in 1775 where he remained until 1777 and lodged with Professor John Millar, "then the most celebrated law teacher in the British Isles."
 In 1777 and 1778 he was a registered student of Scots law in Edinburgh.

 Advocate, sheriff-depute, professor, baron

 Hume was admitted as to the Faculty of Advocates in 1779.
 In 1783 he was favoured with the appointment as part-time sheriff-depute of Berwickshire.
 In December 1786, he added to these the chair in Scots law in the University of Edinburgh.

 In 1793 he left the sheriffdom of Berwickshire for that of Linlithgowshire.
-In 1811 he was made a principal clerk of session and resigned his post as sheriff.
+In 1811 he was made a clerk of session and resigned his post as sheriff.

 In 1822 Hume became Baron David Hume on his appointment as Baron of the Exchequer.
 When he resigned from his professorial post, the university awarded him the degree of LLD.